EternityForest/awesome-standards/README.md

 while 2.0mm is pretty widely accepted for art and drafting, wirh some use in carpenter pencils, although possibly with fewer specialty leads available.

-1.3 and 0.9 also have some use in rough service type applications, and may occasionally be cheaper, but not by much.
-2.0mm appears to be "more standard" for heavy duty use.
+1.3 as some use in rough service type applications, and may occasionally be cheaper but not by much, and some might consider it too similar to 0.9 or 2.0.

 ### Sandpaper